-• Data from the National GP Patient Survey results published on 7 January 2016 showed patients rated the practice higher than others for several aspects of care.
-For example, 99% of respondents said they had confidence and trust in last GP they saw or spoke to compared with the CCG and national average of 95%
+- Data from the National GP Patient Survey results published on 7 January 2016 showed patients rated the practice higher than others for several aspects of care.
+For example, 98% of respondents said they had confidence and trust in last GP they saw or spoke to compared to the CCG and national average of 95% - The practice offered flexible appointment times based on individual needs.

-- The practice offered flexible appointment times based on individual needs. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality. - The practice held a register of carers with 393 carers identified which was 3% of the practice list.
-A member of the administration team was the nominated Carers' champion who promoted a carers pack and managed a display board in the practice.
-A member of the Patient Participation Group (PPG) was also a nominated Carers' champion who attended carers meetings and provided support at a local carers' cafe.
+- Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality. - The practice held a register of carers with 180 carers identified which was just over 1% of the practice list.
+The practice had taken steps to identify more carers and there was a nominated Carers' champion who promoted a carers pack.
+This pack included information about local support groups and services.